batazor/MyExampleAndExperiments/README.md

-# chart-template
+# My Chart
-A Helm Chart template
+A Helm Chart template for creating the chart repository hosted on Github